RoboSats/robosats/mobile/setup.md

 ## Create Emulator (or connect Android phone and install adb)

-Use the GUI of Android studio to create a new virtual devide.
-As of 23/06/2022 we are using a Pixel 5 as template and System image R API level 30 Android 11.0
+Use the GUI of Android studio to create a new virtual device.
+As of 26/03/2023 we are using a Pixel 5 as template and System image Tiramisu API level 33

 If using a phone, start the USB debugging mode.